One of the most common questions I get: “what do I need to put on my resume? And what order should I put it?”

-So while awards and achievements are a great way to boost your resume overall, they don’t always need their own section.
+So while awards and achievements are a great thing to include on any resume, they don’t always need their own dedicated section.

 Now, if you just graduated and have absolutely no work experience, here’s what I recommend…

-(Note that if you even have an internship, or a part-time job that you’ve worked while going to school, you should use the steps above!
+(Note that if you even have an internship or part-time job that you’ve worked while going to school, you should use the steps above!
 Any work experience at all is worth showing on your resume).

 However, if you have absolutely ZERO work experience, here’s what to put on your resume…